saqibbedar/CS-Student-Search-Engine/readme.md

 3. Open the `index.html` file in your browser to view the search engine tool.

 ## Support Me
-I am computer science student and I do share these types of projects here on github for free.
-All of my github code is licensed under `MIT License`.
-It takes me a great time to create these types of projects so, I am pretty sure! you would support me for the efforts I am putting.
+I am a computer science student and I do share these types of projects here on Git Hub for free.
+All of my GitHub code is licensed under `MIT License`.
+It takes me a great time to create these types of projects so, I am pretty sure! you would support me for the efforts I am putting in.
 Thanks in advance for your support.

 <a href="https://www.buymeacoffee.com/saqibbedar"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=saqibbedar&button_colour=5F7FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>